jamct/webauthn-start/README.md

-# webauthn-start
+# WebAuthn proof of concept
-A microservice demo application for webauthn.
-Written in PHP an Golang.
+A microservice demo application for WebAuthn.
+Written in Golang with a very simple bootstrap frontend.